Sky Mangel: Departure and returns

 On 21 November 2019, David Knox of TV Tonight reported that McIntosh would reprise the role again, after she confirmed that she was in Melbourne, where Neighbours is filmed, on her Instagram account.
 McIntosh returns as part of the serial's 35th anniversary in March 2020.
 She expressed her delight at being asked to return to Neighbours for the milestone, and stated: "I can't wait for fans of the show to see what Sky has been up to and to have the opportunity to reconnect with her, as will I!
 It's all very special and the storyline is awesome, remaining true and authentic to who Sky has been and is!"
 Shortly after, it was confirmed that Bridget Neval was reprising her role as Lana Crawford, and that Sky and Lana were to be married in the show's second same-sex wedding.
 Daniel Kilkelly of Digital Spy reported that the couple reconnected off-screen.
 Sky returns to Erinsborough seeking Toadfish Rebecchi's (Ryan Moloney) help in telling her former partner Dylan Timmins of her news.
 Dylan also returns to Erinsborough hoping to reconcile with Sky, but he ultimately gives her and Lana his blessing.

 The character continues to appear after the anniversary episodes, and it emerges that she is now a police detective.
 Sky leads the investigation into Finn Kelly's (Rob Mills) death and Elly Conway's (Jodi Anasta) involvement.
 Kilkelly reported that Sky is "under pressure" to make sure everything is done properly due to all the public attention.
 She urges Elly to cooperate and admit to murder, bringing Sky into conflict with fellow detective Mark Brennan (Scott McGregor).
 The storyline also sees Sky go up against Toadie, who decides to represent Elly.
 McIntosh's final appearance aired on 20 April 2020.
 McIntosh makes a cameo appearance as Sky in the show's finale, which aired on 28 July 2022.
 However, her appearance was cut from the UK broadcast by Channel 5.
+On 24 May 2024, it was announced that McIntosh had reprised the role of Sky.
+She will return to visit her grandfather, Harold, who recently moved back to Erinsborough.
+Sky returned in the episode broadcast on 3 July 2024.
+Her initial scenes see her inspecting Eirini Rising, the retirement complex Harold lives in.
+She also reconnects with her old friends.